ataylor89/Math2025/rot88/README.md

 π is also a glyph (an image or a picture) that you see on your computer screen when you read this document.

 Ultimately, the code point 0x03c0 gets rendered as a glyph, and the glyph is π.

+## What is rot88?

+rot88 is a rotation cipher, just like rot13.

+rot88 means "rotate 0x88000 places".

+The hexadecimal number 0x88000 is actually 557,056 in decimal.

+You might ask, "where do we get the number 0x88000?"

+Well, the size of the Unicode code space is 0x110000 code points, or 1,114,112 code points.

+In the rot88 algorithm, we rotate a character by 0x88000 places, which is half the size of the codespace.

+We can prove, mathematically, that rot88 is its own inverse.

+Below is a proof.

+    Let rot88 be an integer-valued function, on the domain [0, 0x110000), defined as:
+    rot88(x) = (x + 0x88000) % 0x110000

+    We will now show that rot88(rot88(x)) = x

+    rot88(rot88(x)) = (rot88(x) + 0x88000) % 0x110000

+                    # mod distributes over addition, so long as you mod the result
+                    = (rot88(x) % 0x110000 + 0x88000 % 0x110000) % 0x110000

+                    # here we substitute (x + 0x88000) % 0x110000 for rot88(x)
+                    = ((x + 0x88000) % 0x110000 + 0x88000 % 0x110000) % 0x110000

+                    # here we use the property that a mod n + b mod n = (a + b) mod n
+                    = ((x + 0x88000 + 0x88000) % 0x110000) % 0x110000

+                    # we are able to get rid of one modulus, since (a % n) % n = a % n
+                    = (x + 0x88000 + 0x88000) % 0x110000

+                    # we simplify our sum
+                    = (x + 0x110000) % 0x110000

+                    # we know that 0 <= x < n, since x is in the domain of rot88
+                    = x

+We find that rot88 is its own inverse, just like rot13

+rot88 is a symmetric cipher, which means, it uses the same key for encryption and decryption, and applying it twice returns the original message

+rot13 is also a symmetric cipher

+When we apply rot88 (or rot13) to plaintext, we transform it into ciphertext

+When we apply rot88 (or rot13) to ciphertext, we transform it back to plaintext

+I wanted to quickly cover these words, plaintext and ciphertext

+In the field of cryptography we use the words "message" and "cipher"

+We also use the words "plaintext" and "ciphertext"

+Plaintext means unencrypted information

+Ciphertext means encrypted information

+We can say that rot88(rot88(plaintext)) = plaintext and rot13(rot13(plaintext)) = plaintext, because both of these algorithms are symmetric ciphers, and both of these functions are involutions

+## The algorithm

+Let's quickly write down the algorithm for rot88.
+(An algorithm is a list of instructions.)

+    # rot88 algorithm

+    # In steps 1 through 4, we define our variables and functions
+    1. Let result = ""
+    2. Let message be the message that we want to cipher or decipher
+    3. Let ord(x) be a function that returns a Unicode code point for a character x
+    4. Let chr(x) be a function that returns a Unicode character for a code point x

+    # In step 5, we apply the cipher to each character in our message
+    5. For each character in message
+    5.1 Let code = ord(character)
+    5.2 Let newcode = (code + 0x88000) mod 0x110000
+    5.3 Let substutition = chr(newcode)
+    5.4 result += substitution

+    # We have finished applying the cipher.
+Now we print the result
+    6. print result

+I think we have reached the end of this document.

+It's a long document, but I had a lot of fun writing it.

+We covered a lot of subjects... let's quickly give a summary.

+## Summary

+In this document, we covered many subjects, including

+1. What is character encoding?

+- Character encoding means turning characters into code.

+- When we encode a string, we convert text to numeric data.

+- When we decode a text file, we convert numeric data to text.

+- Whenever we open a web page, the browser has to decode numeric data into text.

+- Whenever we open a text file, the application has to decode numeric data into text.

+2. What is Unicode?

+- Unicode is a character encoding system, or a character encoding standard.

+- Unicode is the biggest charset, the most popular charset, and the most common charset.

+- Unicode has 0x110000 = 1,114,112 code points

+- ASCII is a subset of Unicode (ASCII is the first 128 characters in Unicode)

+- UTF-8 is the default character encoding for MacOS files and HTML5 files

+- Unicode is so big that it supports most (or even all) world languages

+3. On MacOS, we can see a file's charset by typing the command `file -I <filepath>`

+4. On MacOS, we can see a file's binary data by typing the command `hexdump -C <filepath>`

+5. UTF-8 is the most compressed Unicode format, and UTF-32 is the least compressed Unicode format

+6. UTF-8 is a variable-width encoding (it uses 1, 2, 3 or 4 bytes to store each character, depending on how many bytes are needed) whereas UTF-32 is a fixed-width encoding (it always uses 4 bytes to store each character)

+7. The character π is included in the Unicode charset, but it's not included in the 7-bit ASCII charset, which is one of many reasons why we need Unicode

+8. A lot of important characters, like the subscript ₂ and the superscript ², are missing from the ASCII charset.
+We need the subscript ₂ to write H₂0, and we need the superscript ² to write A = πr²

+9. rot88 is a symmetric cipher, and an involution, just like rot13

+10. If we apply rot88 twice to a message, we get the original message.
+If we apply rot13 twice to a message, we get the original message. rot88 and rot13 are two examples of symmetric rotation ciphers.

+I would like to keep the summary to ten points, since ten is a nice number.

+I hope that helps summarize this document.

+It's a long document, but I had a lot of fun writing it.

+If you want to skip to the highlights, you can start by reading this summary.

+If you want to condense the summary even more, you can start with the three questions that we asked.

+1. What is character encoding?
+2. What is Unicode?
+3. What is rot88?

+I think that these three questions are a good way of organizing the information in this document.

+The document aims to answer these three questions.